fritids/wordpress-gallery/readme.txt

 Yes and yes.
 The shortcode was [gallery] and that can still be used if you don't have any problems with it.
 Another shortcode [wp-gallery] was added to get rid of problems caused by [gallery] shortcode.

+= Can I show thumbnails of the images in my gallery? =

+Yes.
+As of version 0.5 you can do this by going to Gallery -> Settings then selecting "Enable pager" then in the drop down that appears select "Thumbnails" and then in the next drop down select the sizes you would like your thumbnails to be.
+They will be included after the gallery.

 == Screenshots ==

 1. The main admin page which shows options to add a new image and view and edit images currently in the gallery.